flenniken/collections/docs/collection-maker.md

 * Remove the .mov files
 * Open the HEIC files in Photoshop
+* edit then flatten if necessary
-* edit then save each file as jpg (use File > Save) -- uncheck "Embed Color Profile: Display P3"
+* save each file as jpg (use File > Save) -- uncheck "Embed Color Profile: Display P3"

 ♫ Notes: